-Washington, D.C. – Today, the American Trucking Associations and ATA’s Technology & Maintenance Council announced the beginning of the third annual National Technician Appreciation Week.
+Washington – Today, the American Trucking Associations and ATA’s Technology & Maintenance Council announced the beginning of the fourth annual National Technician Appreciation Week.

 NTAW provides an opportunity to celebrate the hard work and commitment of professional technicians.
 Professional technicians perform one of the most demanding and critical roles in trucking.
 This week will not only acknowledge the extraordinary efforts of these dedicated professionals, but also help attract prospective talent to one of the most in-demand careers in the industry.